-mLTSS Publications
+mLTSS Accountability

 As part of our LTSS Reform effort, Indiana intends to engage in thoughtful processes to increase transparency and communication with consumers and stakeholders.
-To start, the State plans to contract with a communications and branding subject matter expert to develop an accurate and informative mLTSS brand kit to ensure clear and thorough publication of the State's efforts.
-The contractor will help complete the research, stakeholder engagement, and development work to establish a name and brand for the program.
-Additionally, Indiana plans to engage additional expert support to develop new LTSS and HCBS reports to meet the need for greater managed care entity (MCE) performance and activity transparency as their roles and activities evolve to include mLTSS.
+To start, the State plans to contract with a communications subject matter expert to develop a comprehensive and informative mLTSS communications plan to ensure clear and thorough communication of the State's efforts.
+As part of the communications plan, Indiana will conduct targeted outreach campaigns to the appropriate member populations to ensure member understanding of the program changes.
+Additionally, Indiana plans to engage expert support to develop new LTSS and HCBS reports to meet the need for greater managed care entity (MCE) performance and activity transparency as their roles and activities evolve to include mLTSS.